 There are certain things you need to be a lawyer.
-You’ve got to be determined.
-Hard-working.
-Switched on to the world around you.
-But at PRIME, we know those are traits anyone can have.
+You’ve got to be determined, hard-working, switched on to the world around you.
+At PRIME, we know these are traits anyone can have.
 They can’t be bought.
 They don’t come from private school education, or your parents’ finances.

 They’re part of who you are, and the person you want to be.
-So if you want to work in law, you can come from any background at all.
-Any culture.
-Any social group.
+So if you want to work in law, you can come from any background, culture or social group.
 If you’ve got the right attitude, you can become a great lawyer.
 It all starts here, with legal work experience from PRIME.

 What does it mean to be a lawyer?